karaggeorge/ink-scrollbar/README.md

 Useful if you want to show a big list of items and don't want to display all of them at the same time.

-Currently works with simple (single-line) elements.
-Currently working on rewriting to work with any type of children passed
+Currently only works with simple (single-line) elements.
+Working on rewriting to work with any type of children passed.

 Demo
 ---